catsAndSolenoids/website/content/catbot/index.md

 There have been differnts versions of the catbots, so depending on which you had, instruction may vary a bit

-- V4 : current version, frame building instructions are available [here][2]
+- V4 : current version, if you have qr code on the box this is this version, frame building instructions are available [here][2]
-- YLD catbot: special batch made for our friends at YLD, frame building instructions available [here][1]
+- YLD catbot: first version of the YLD Catbot, frame building instructions available [here][1]
-- older versions : building instructions are available [here][3]

 # Demos !!